webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 [the point light with specular highlights covered else where](webgpu-lighting-point.html#a-specular).
 It uses a texture because most 3d models use textures so I thought it best to include one.
 It multiplies the texture by a color so we can adjust the colors of each cube.
-And it has all of the uniforms we need to do the lighting and [project the cube in 3d](webgpu-perspective-projection.html).
+And it has all of the uniform values we need to do the lighting and [project the cube in 3d](webgpu-perspective-projection.html).

 We need data for a cube and to put that data in buffers.